ShannonHG/Modest-GB/README.md

 2. Clone the repo and its dependencies:
     ```
-    git clone --recurse-submodules https://github.com/ShannonHG/Modest-GB <target-directory>
+    git clone --recurse-submodules https://github.com/ShannonHG/Modest-GB ./Modest-GB
     ```

 3. Build using **CMake**:

     ```
-    cd ../Modest-GB
+    cd ./Modest-GB
     mkdir build
     cd build
     cmake ..
     cmake --build . --config Release
     ```

-4. The build can be found in *../Modest-GB/build/Release*
+4. The build can be found in */Modest-GB/build/Release/*

 ## Controller/Keyboard Mapping
 The button mapping can be modified in *File -> Settings -> Controller/Keyboard*, but the default configuration is listed below.